 Personal loans often have shorter terms, which can be challenging for some borrowers.
 Typically, borrowers must repay the loan in one to seven years.
 HELOC borrowers have more time to repay.
 They can choose among various term limits, from 10 to 25-years.
 The loan is split into two periods: the draw period and the repayment period.

-You don’t have to sell first
+You do not have to sell first

 If you don’t want to sell your house to buy another house, a HELOC might be a good option.